 Inflation Rate in Brunei averaged 0.69 percent from 2007 until 2022, reaching an all time high of 3.59 percent in October of 2008 and a record low of -1.60 percent in December of 2016.
 This page provides the latest reported value for - Brunei Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brunei Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Brunei is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Brunei to stand at 0.30 in 12 months time.
-In the long-term, the Brunei Inflation Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Inflation Rate in Brunei is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brunei Inflation Rate is projected to trend around 0.50 percent in 2023 and 1.00 percent in 2024, according to our econometric models.